 The 2019 cost of this program is expected to be approximately $5,500.
 This includes NAU tuition and fees, the $100 application fee, accommodations, in-country transportation, excursions, international health insurance, and some meals.

 Apply for a scholarship to help with the direct travel costs for this trip!
 Download the application here!
-Applications are due April 4th, 2019.
+This trip is not available for summer 2020.

 Itinerary Accordion Closed